 As with most aspects of influencer marketing, follower size makes a big impact on the price an influencer can and will charge.
 It might go without saying, but let’s go for it anyway – the larger an influencer’s audience, the more the influencer can justifiably charge to create sponsored content.

 Follower size is, of course, very important when picking the right influencer.
 It determines how many people will see your brand in the sponsored post.
-If your big goal is brand awareness, then you want as many potential buyers to see the post as possible.
+If your main goal is brand awareness, you’ll want as many potential buyers to see the post as possible.

-But, smaller influencers won’t always mean smaller prices, and because a micro influencer’s audience is often more niche-down and streamlined, the smaller audience can actually be worth more to your business than the bigger influencers and their wide nets.
+But, smaller influencers won’t always mean smaller prices, and because a micro influencer’s audience is often more niche-down and streamlined, the smaller audience can be worth more to your business than the bigger influencers and their wide nets.
 Combine this with the other factors on the list, and you can easily see why pricing structures can be so varied.

-No matter how many followers an influencer has, if those followers aren’t interested in an influencer’s content, they won’t engage with it.
-Without that engagement – that proof that an influencer’s posts are making an impact – an influencer can’t actually provide any proof to brands of the influence he or she wields.
+No matter how many followers an influencer has, if these followers aren’t interested in an influencer’s content, they won’t engage with it.
+Without that engagement – that proof that an influencer’s posts are making an impact – an influencer can’t provide any proof to brands of the influence he or she wields.

 If an influencer has 100k followers, but only receives 10 likes per post, their engagement rate is going to be a measly 0.1%.
-On the other hand, a smaller influencer with just 5k followers who receives an average of 300 likes a post has an engagement rate of six percent and will actually be more valuable to your campaign.
+On the other hand, a smaller influencer with just 5k followers who receives an average of 300 likes a post has an engagement rate of six percent and will be more valuable to your campaign.